l2igolp/l2igolp.github.io/content/authors/E-CatarinaJara/_index.md

 ---
 # Display name
-title: José Miguel
+title: Catarina Jara

 # Full Name (for SEO)
-first_name: José
+first_name: Catarina
-last_name: Miguel
+last_name: Jara

 # Is this the primary user of the site?
 superuser: false